How Does Mortgage Life Insurance Work?

 Reduced hassle of mortgaged house: In case of any mishap such as death of the earning member, the insurance takes up the burden of repaying your leftover mortgage amount.
 The insurance gets activated in such cases, and your family does not need to worry about the huge burden of the mortgage and have the house to themselves.

-Death is not a necessity for this insurance: Unlike other senior life insurance policies, most of the mortgage insurance functions in case the client is severely sick or is diagnosed with some acute disease.
+Death is not a necessity for this insurance: Unlike other senior life insurance policies, most of the mortgage protection insurance functions in case the client is severely sick or diagnosed with some acute disease.

 Family security: Just as mentioned before, the family can continue staying in the house as the senior life insurance company takes up the responsibility to repay the remaining amount.
 If the mortgage is a major part of your finance it is wise to take up this policy!
 For more details, we can visit this wiki page.

 Negative aspects of the policy

 The insurance benefit decreases: Although the premiums are fixed, the pay-out is fixed to the principle of the mortgage.
-Hence, the policy value depreciates as the mortgage is repaid.
+Hence, the policy value depreciates as the mortgage repaid.
 This provision is unlike other life insurance.

 The lenders are more benefitted than the borrowers: The family will not be able to see any finances from the policy.
 The repayment of the outstanding amount is the only benefit received by the family.
 The beneficiary is the lender, and, on your death, bank receives the pay-out of the insurance, which is used to repay the mortgage.